Nexis-Network/codebox/README.md

 1. Move to project directory: `cd remix-project`
 2. Install dependencies: `yarn install` or simply run `yarn`
-3. Build Remix libraries: `yarn run build:libs`
+3. Build CodeBox libraries: `yarn run build:libs`
-4. Build Remix project: `yarn build`
+4. Build CodeBox project: `yarn build`
 5. Build and run project server: `yarn serve`.
 Optionally, run `yarn serve:hot` to enable hot module reload for frontend updates.

-Open `http://127.0.0.1:8080` in your browser to load Remix IDE locally.
+Open `http://127.0.0.1:8080` in your browser to load CodeBox IDE locally.

 Go to your `text editor` and start developing.
 The browser will automatically refresh when files are saved.